-New doubts about La Niña-related rains flag importance of drought relief in Southern Africa31/08/2016 - by the Climate Centre
+New doubts about La Niña-related rains flag importance of drought relief in Southern Africa

 South Africa’s met office this week said recovery from the El Niño-related drought currently affecting the country – along with much of the region – was “potentially stalled” due to predicted above-normal temperatures for the coming southern-hemisphere summer, and because “a well-established La Niña is highly unlikely”.